MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidmeetingtype-canonical-property.md

 api_type:
 - COM
 ms.assetid: 290b290c-7836-4a7e-bf1a-8d0225a07e56
-description: "Indicates the type of meeting request or meeting update."
+description: "Indicates the type of meeting request or meeting update.
+The value of this property must be set to one of the values described here."
 ---

 # PidLidMeetingType Canonical Property